Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 13 Odds, Plays and Insights - NewsBreak

 Falcons stats and trends

+- In Atlanta's 11 games this year, it has four wins against the spread.

-- The Falcons have yet to cover the spread this season when underdogs by 11 points or more.
+- The Falcons have been underdogs by 10.5 points or more one time this season and have not covered the spread once.

-- Atlanta's games this year have hit the over on five of 11 set point totals (45.5%).
+- Atlanta's games this year have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Atlanta is 2-3 against the spread and 3-2 overall in games when it records more than 23.0 points.
+- Atlanta is 2-3 against the spread and 3-2 overall when the team records more than 23.0 points.

-- Atlanta is 3-3 against the spread and 4-2 overall when the team amasses over 328.5 yards.
+- Atlanta is 3-3 against the spread and 4-2 overall when the team piles up more than 328.5 yards.

-- The Falcons have turned the ball over 18 times, five fewer times than the Buccaneers have forced turnovers (23).
+- The Falcons have 18 giveaways this season, while the Buccaneers have 23 takeaways.

 Home and road insights

-- Atlanta has covered the spread once at home, and is 1-4 overall there, this season.
+- At home this season, Atlanta has one win against the spread and is 1-4 overall.

-- Atlanta has hit the over twice in five home games this season.
+- This season, in five home games, Atlanta has hit the over twice.

-- Tampa Bay has one win against the spread, and is 3-3 overall, on the road.
+- Tampa Bay is 3-3 overall, with only one win against the spread, in away games.

-- In six away games this year, Tampa Bay has gone over the total three times.
+- In three of six away games this season, Tampa Bay has gone over the total.

 Powered by Data Skrive.